breadoliveoilsalt/jlox-compiler-in-ts/README.md

   object parameters and instead try to enforce consistent variable assignment by having functions return objects to be destructured by function callers.

-- At some point, but my code had a pattern of destructuring all object parameters and returning an object with those same keys.
-That is, the node builders would both receive and return an object with the same keys.
+- At some point, my code had a pattern of destructuring all object parameters and returning an object with those same keys.
+That is, the Node builders would both receive and return an object with the same keys.
 The larger that object grew, the more of a pain it was to maintain this style.
   Every time a new key was added to this object, I had to update each builder